Measuring the Time-Varying Market Efficiency in the Prewar and Wartime Japanese Stock Market, 1924-1943: The Model

-It measures the deviation from an efficient market.
-Note that in the case of an efficient market where $\alpha_1=\alpha_2=\cdots=\alpha_q=0$, the degree $\zeta$ becomes zero; otherwise, $\zeta$ deviates from zero.
-Hence, we call $\zeta$ the degree of market efficiency.
-When we find a large deviation of $\zeta$ from $0$ (both positive and negative), we consider it evidence of market inefficiency.
-Moreover, we can construct the degree that would change with time when we obtain time-varying estimates of the coefficients in Equation (\ref{arq}).
+where ``max $\lambda[X]$'' denotes the maximum eigenvalue of a matrix $X$.
+In the case of an efficient market, where $A_1=A_2=\cdots=A_p=0$, the degree $\zeta$ becomes zero; otherwise, $\zeta$ deviates from zero.
+Hence, we regard $\zeta$ as the degree of market (in)efficiency.
+We consider a large deviation of $\zeta$ from $0$ as evidence of market inefficiency.

-Adopting a method developed by \citet{ito2014ism,ito2016eme,ito2017aae}, we estimate AR coefficients at each period in order to obtain the degree defined in Equation (\ref{LongRunMult}) at each period.
-In practice, following their idea, we use a model in which all the AR coefficients, except for the one that corresponds to the intercept term, $\alpha_0$, follow independent random walk processes.
-That is, we suppose
+Next, we estimate the GLS-based TV-VAR coefficients for each period to obtain the corresponding degree defined in Equation (\ref{eq4}).
+Following this method, we use a model in which all VAR coefficients, except that corresponding to the constant terms $\ve{\nu}$, follow multivariate random walk processes.
+Thus, we assume the following: